CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/pos/erc1155/withdraw-start-many.md

 id: withdraw-start-many
 title: withdrawStartMany
 keywords:
-- 'pos client, erc1155, withdrawStartMany, polygon, sdk'
+- 'pos client, erc1155, withdrawStartMany, candle, sdk'
 description: 'Get started with maticjs'
 ---

-`withdrawStartMany` method can be used to initiate the withdraw process which will burn the specified amounts of multiple token respectively on polygon chain.
+`withdrawStartMany` method can be used to initiate the withdraw process which will burn the specified amounts of multiple token respectively on candle chain.

 ```
 const erc1155Token = posClient.erc1155(<child token address>);